 Indigo Dyeing 1M22

-In this workshop (a total of 3 sessions), you'll work with one of the oldest plant-based pigments in the world, Indigo.
+In this workshop, you'll work with one of the oldest plant-based pigments in the world, Indigo.
 Learn how the indigo-dyeing process works to create deep, rich blues.
 Use shibori stitching and binding techniques to resist dye, and learn how to remove indigo to create additional stunning effects.
 Create unique and beautiful scarves or samples.
 Limit 10 students.